 If your CircleCI account is authenticated through the GitHub App, the content on this page is for you.

 This page walks you through integrating a GitHub project with CircleCI.
 The sections below introduce you to concepts and ways to manage CI/CD (continuous integration and continuous delivery) pipelines for your GitHub project.
-CircleCI features that are in development for GitHub projects are detailed in the Coming soon section.
+CircleCI features that are in development for GitHub App projects are detailed in the Currently not supported section.

 The following limits are currently in place for GitHub App integrations: